-Chapter 6 Your Rights and Responsibilities
+Chapter 6.
+Your rights and responsibilities

-SECTION 1 Our plan must honor your rights as a member of the plan Section 1.2 We must treat you with fairness and respect at all times Section 1.3 We must ensure that you get timely access to your covered services Section 1.4 We must protect the privacy of your personal health information Section 1.5 We must give you information about the plan, its network of providers, and your covered services Section 1.6 We must support your right to make decisions about your care 105 Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected?
-Section 1.9 How to get more information about your rights 107 SECTION 2 You have some responsibilities as a member of the plan Section 2.1 What are your responsibilities?
+SECTION 1 Our plan must honor your rights as a member of the plan9 Section 1.1 We must provide information in a way that works for you (in languages other than English, in Braille, in large print, or other alternate formats, etc.)9 Section 1.2 We must treat you with fairness and respect at all times9 Section 1.3 We must ensure that you get timely access to your covered services9 Section 1.4 We must protect the privacy of your personal health information9 Section 1.5 We must give you information about the plan, its in-network of providers, and your covered services10 Section 1.6 We must support your right to make decisions about your care10 Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made10 Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected?10 Section 1.9 How to get more information about your rights10 SECTION 2 You have some responsibilities as a member of the plan10 Section 2.1 What are your responsibilities?10

-SECTION 1 Our plan must honor your rights as a member of the plan

-Section 1.1 We must provide information in a way that works for you (in languages other than English, in Braille, in large print, or other alternate formats, etc.)
+SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in Braille, in large print, or other alternate formats, etc.)